telerik/reporting-docs/designing-reports/report-structure/how-to/how-to-create-a-multi-column-report.md

 Page width minus sum of left and right margins minus ColumnSpacing * (ColumnCount - 1).
 The result should be divided to the ColumnCount.

->note Columns are only applied when you view a report in  __Print Preview__ , print a report or export it to a page oriented format.A report with multi-column report layout used as a SubReport would be rendered as a single column report layout.
+> Columns are only applied when you view a report in  __Print Preview__ , print a report or export it to a page oriented format.A report with multi-column report layout used as a SubReport would be rendered as a single column report layout.

 ## Setup multi-column report layout